Assessments

 ASTM E2018-15 defines the baseline scope for conducting a Property Condition Assessment (PCA) of an existing commercial building.
 It is published by ASTM International and establishes a consistent procedure for observing building systems, documenting physical deficiencies, and forecasting immediate and short-term repair costs.

-The standard is used for due diligence, capital planning, and renovation planning.
+This standard is typically used for due diligence, capital planning, and renovation planning.
 It limits assessments to visual observations and accessible data.
 It does not include destructive testing, laboratory analysis, or full code compliance review unless added as supplemental services.

 Who Uses ASTM E2018-15?